Gummy shark: Fishing and consumption

-Gummy sharks are of the more highly targeted fish for human consumption.
+Gummy sharks are one of the more highly targeted fish for human consumption.
+Southern Australia is the biggest contender for this, with an annual harvest exceeding 2000 kg.
 Gummy shark meat is often marketed as "flake" in southern Australia.
 Their boneless fillets have made them particularly popular within the fish and chips industry throughout Australia.[1]
 Although gummy sharks have not been over-fished, they inhabit many of the same areas as school (snapper) sharks which have an established bycatch quota.
-This means fishers targeting gummy shark cannot have an adverse impact on the school shark population.[2]
-Due to new fishing gear, the growth rate of gummy sharks between three to seven years of age have decreased.
+This means fishers targeting gummy shark can have an adverse impact on the school shark population.[2]
+Due to new fishing gear, the growth rate of gummy sharks between three and seven years of age have decreased.
 However, gummy sharks around the age of two are least affected by fisheries.
 This species is also of least concern in terms of endangerment according to the IUCN Red List, which is an extensive list of species that organizes where they fall on the endangered scale from "least concern" (LC) to "extinct" (EX).
 According to SharkSmart, roughly one hundred gummy sharks are tagged with internal acoustic tags in Western Australia to yield information about possible migration and travel habits.

 Bag limits for recreational fishers in Victoria apply.
 Bag limits are laws placed on fisherman and hunters to limit the number of specific species they are allowed to catch, kill and/or keep.
 Fishermen have both a bag and a possession limit of two shark and/or school shark, landed whole or as a carcass.
 There is a five-shark limit for large boats.
 If caught these sharks must be released if it is in total no larger than 75 cm or roughly two and a half feet.
+Nonetheless, the discarded survival rate of these sharks remains unquantifiable.
+This leads to an inaccurate assessment of species population status.